Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2024

+**API Requests**
+: {{site.konnect_short_name}} users have now access to a new feature that tracks [API requests](/konnect/analytics/api-requests/) in near real-time.
+API Requests provides detailed records for the requests that are made to your APIs.
+This information can not only help you understand your consumers better, but also simplifies any initial investigation into errors or performance issues by providing an intuitive web experience that is fully integrated into the rest of your {{site.konnect_short_name}} organization.

 **New Dedicated Cloud Gateways**
 : You can now quickly spin up a dedicated AWS cloud gateway data plane node in {{site.konnect_short_name}}.
 With a dedicated cloud infrastructure, you control the sizing and deployment locations of the gateway infrastructure and Kong manages the operations of individual instances and the cluster for you.